Integration theory for infinite dimensional volatility modulated Volterra processes: Calculus with respect to the integral

-From \eqref{eq:differentiableg} we see that $\phi$ can be interpreted as some sort of derivative of $g$.
-In fact, if $g(\cdot,s)$ is Fr\'echet differentiable, then $\phi(t,s) = \frac{\partial g}{\partial t}(t,s)$.
-Note that one can also relax the condition on $\sigma$ to be adapted, leading to so-called Skorohod semimartingales, see \cite{nualartpardoux}.
+From (\ref{eqdifferentiableg}), we see that $\phi$ can be interpreted as some sort of derivative of $g$.
+In fact, if $g(\cdot ,s)$ is Fr\'echet differentiable, then $\phi(t,s) = \frac{\partial g}{\partial t}(t,s)$.
+Note that one can also relax the condition on $\sigma$ to be adapted, leading to so-called Skorohod semimartingales; see \cite{nualartpardoux}.

-In the case when $X$ is a semimartingale, the question arises in which relationship our integral and the classical integral with respect to the semimartingale $X$, see \cite{protter}, stand to each other.
-We suppose in the following that $Y$ is predictable, which is a requirement in the integration theory with respect to semimartingales.
-Using the decomposition of $X$ given in \eqref{eq:SMdecomp}, then the stochastic integral of $Y$ with respect to $X$, denoted by $Y\cdot X$, is given by
+In the case when $X$ is a semimartingale, the question arises in which relationship our integral and the classical integral with respect to the semimartingale $X $ (see \cite{protter}) stand to each other.
+The following proposition provides a partial answer.